mousecpn/Boosting-R-CNN/README.md

 ## Installation

 The basic installation follows with [mmdetection](https://github.com/mousecpn/mmdetection/blob/master/docs/get_started.md).
-It is recommended to use manual installation.
+It is recommended to install locally.

 ## Datasets